Jonathan-Gander/LineChartView/README.md

 It is really easy to use and to add to your app.
 It only takes an array of `Double` values as mandatory parameter.
 All other parameters are here to customize visual aspect and interactions.

-## 🆕 Value serie or time serie as x axis
-By default, all values are displayed on x axis with equal distance between them (value serie).
-But you can also provide a timestamp (`Date` object) for each value.
-In this case, values are displayed on x axis depending on timestamp.
-For example, if you have 3 values with timestamps 03:00, 03:30 and 08:00, space between first and second one will be smaller than space between second and third one.
-It lets you display a line chart as time serie instead of just a value serie.

-To set your chart as a time serie, simply set `dataTimestamps` parameter with an array of `Date` (one for each point).
+## 🆕 Prefix and suffix to values
+You can now add a prefix and/or a suffix to add to your values when displayed.
+For example, if your values are kilograms, you can add a suffix ` kg` to display `42 kg` instead of only `42`.

 ## Features

 - Displays `Double` values in a line chart
 - Support value serie (by default) or time serie
 - Add labels to each value (as `String`)
+- Add prefix and/or suffix to displayed data (as "42 kg" for example)
 - Change label (value) and secondary label colors
 - Change labels alignment (left, center, right)
 - Change number of digits after decimal point